tyrkgithub/Online-Daily-Planner/README.md

   <br/>

   <p>To complete this task I have found my one-on-one tutoring session to be highly resourceful.
-Things we discussed included: prompt, confirm, aler and isNaN.
-Another resource I have used is w3schools.
-This website explains how to use Javascript, give examples and has exercises for you to complete.<br/>
+Things we discussed included: parent and siblings as well as setting and getting local storage.
+Another resource I have used is w3schools where I was able to practice getHours.
+I also read an article on moment.js from everydat.codes.<br/>
  <br/>

   <br/>